 - Taking FOCCUS, a couple inventory, and reviewing it with the priest or deacon.

 - Completing marriage paperwork: Form A (Pre-Nuptial Questionnaire) and Form B(Affidavit of Free Status of Bride and Groom)

 - Obtaining a newly issued copy of your baptismal certificate with notations dated within 6 months of your wedding date.
 Call or write your church of baptism and they will be happy to prepare a certificate.
 It is your responsibility to do this.

-- Meeting with Mr. Andrew O’Connor, Minister of Music, to review the needs and discuss music choices.
+- Meeting with Mr. Andrew O’Connor, Director of Music, to review the needs and discuss music choices.
 All music must be of a liturgical nature and appropriate for a Catholic Church wedding.
 Secular music is not permitted.